-" 3: Assessment.
-The planning case officer will normally visit the site.
+Key Stage Process and Requirements Opportunities for Engagement 3.
+Assessment The planning case officer will normally visit the site.
 All material considerations will be taken into account in assessing the application, including comments received, relevant local and national planning policies and guidance.
 Any comments received can be made available upon written request.
-We will remove any personal details such as signatures, phone numbers and email addresses.
-The City Council reserve the right to withhold any comment(s) considered defamatory or harmful to either an applicant, consultee or the wider community.
-4: Making a decision.
-The planning case officer will make a recommendation on the application in a report which sets out the reasoning, along with a summary and consideration of comments and consultation responses.
+We will remove any personal details such as signatures, phone numbers and email addresses The City Council reserve the right to withhold any comment(s) considered defamatory or harmful to either an applicant, consultee or the wider community.
+4. Making a decision The planning case officer will make a recommendation on the application in a report which sets out the reasoning, along with a summary and consideration of comments and consultation responses.
 The majority of planning applications are determined under delegated powers.
-Decisions for such applications will be made in accordance with the Council's 'Scheme of Delegation': www.birmingham.gov.uk/downloads/file/9180/directorate_for_economy_delegated_authority_to_economy_directorate_officers In certain circumstances, outlined within the 'Council's Scheme of Delegation', a planning application will be reported to, and determined by Planning Committee.
-If you have supported or objected to an application which is to be reported to Planning Committee you will be invited to speak/address the Committee for a specified time.
+Decisions for such applications will be made in accordance with the City Council's "Scheme of Delegation".
+BCC Scheme of Delegation In certain circumstances, outlined within the City Council's "Scheme of Delegation will be reported to, and determined by Planning Committee.
+If you have supported or objected to an application which is to be reported to Planning Committee you will be invited to speak/ address the Committee for a specified time.
 The Planning Committee currently meets regularly in the Council House in Birmingham.
 The meetings are open to the public, however certain items may be discussed in private.
-The Committee meetings are broadcast live on the Council's website.
+The Committee meetings are broadcast live on the City Council's website.
 Once a decision has been issued, a decision notice will be sent to the applicant and/or agent to inform them of the decision.
 If you have commented on an application, you will be notified of the decision.
-All planning decisions are published on Planning Online (the public register of applications) available on the Council's website.
-5: Post decision.
-If the applicants disagree with our decision, they have the opportunity to make an appeal to the Secretary of State.
-There is no right of appeal for third parties.
+All planning decisions are published on Planning Online (the public register of applications) available on the City Council's website.

+Key Stage Process and Requirements Opportunities for Engagement 5.
+Post decision If the applicants disagree with our decision, they have the opportunity to make an appeal to the Secretary of State There is no right of appeal for third parties.
 This means that if planning permission is granted a member of the public cannot take the application to an appeal.